jalcine/website/src/_drafts/dotfiles.markdown

 ---
 layout: post
-title: "My Dotfiles and More: What I Use"
+title: "My Dotfiles and More: What I Use In the Shell"
 date: 2014-03-25 23:02:11 EDT
 categories:
+  - development
   - thoughts
-  - development
   - dotfiles
+  - personal
 ---

 If there's one thing that makes a user of the console a good one; it's knowing it well enough to navigate through it as if it were an extension of themselves.
 If you're spending a good portion of your day in there, you should able to do things like grabbing code, handling patches, managing your multiplexer and more easily from the CLI.
-This is mainly about how I've set up my system so my current use.
+This post is about how I've set up my [shell environment][dotfiles] as well as my [Vim setup][vimrc].

 ## My Shell: `bash`
-I use GNU Bash, the kind of Bash you'd get when shipping with a particular Linux.
+I use [GNU Bash][], the kind of Bash you'd get when shipping with a particular Linux.
 I haven't made the attempt to try another shell out of the time capital it'd require but a few compelling features in shells like `fish` and `zsh` pique my curiosity enough to give them another look; definitely worth a